TypeFox/langium-minilogo/README.md

 This implementation is based on [Eric Walkingshaw's grammar and semantics at OSU](https://web.engr.oregonstate.edu/~walkiner/teaching/cs381-wi21/minilogo.html).

-Which in turn, is based on the [Logo](https://el.media.mit.edu/logo-foundation/what_is_logo/logo_programming.html) itself.
+Which in turn, is based on the [Logo language](https://el.media.mit.edu/logo-foundation/what_is_logo/logo_programming.html) itself.

 There is, at this time, a single example in **examples/test.logo**.
 Which demonstrates the aspects of MiniLogo:
 - **Move** commands to change position of the pen